-If you have ever experienced the Australian coffee scene, especially in the likes of Sydney or Melbourne then you would probably know the kind of standards Japan is up against.
-It was a a slight challenge as a regular tourist here, adjusting to Starbucks as the go-to brand of caffeine.
+If you have ever experienced the Australian coffee scene, especially in the likes of Sydney or Melbourne, Allpress Espresso Tokyo then, is what you need here in Japan.
+It was a slight challenge as a regular tourist here, adjusting to Starbucks as the go-to brand of caffeine.
 Even though there are multitudes of these conveniently located coffee chains, that you’ll no doubt spot throughout the countryside, they just don’t live up to home.

 Australian style coffee in Tokyo! well NZ, so almost 🙂